fawzakin/os212/README.md

-# os212
+# Operating System Class
-My work repository for Operating System class
+My work repository for Operating System class.
+I'm not sure what I should do here but making this repo is the first assignment I have to do.
+See you soon!

+# License and Credit
+MIT License